statechular11/transfer_learning/README.md

 Transfer learning takes place through the following two steps

 - Quick learning via a top model
-    A top model is a pre-trained model with last block of fully connected layers being re-trained to accommodate a specific classification task.
+    + A top model is a pre-trained model with last block of fully connected layers being re-trained to accommodate a specific classification task.
 - Fine tuning of unfreezed layers
-    Fine tuning begins by initializing its weights to those of a top model trained in first step and re-trains those unfreezed layers, typically the final fully connected layer block + its previous adjacent convolutional layer block.
+    + Fine tuning begins by initializing its weights to those of a top model trained in first step and re-trains those unfreezed layers, typically the final fully connected layer block + its previous adjacent convolutional layer block.

-Please refer to Francois Chollet excellent [tutorial](https://blog.keras.io/building-powerful-image-classification-models-using-very-little-data.html) for the details of a top model and fine tuning process.
+Please refer to Francois Chollet's excellent [tutorial](https://blog.keras.io/building-powerful-image-classification-models-using-very-little-data.html) for the details of a top model and fine tuning process.

 Setup
 -----